The Idea #

 We got started on the project in late 2021 despite the difficulty of the task ahead of us, mainly because our mentor was one of our favorite teachers.

-The first part we started on was the software, as it seemed like the easiest, and frankly like the only possible part of the project at the time.
+The first part we started on was the software, as it seemed like the easiest, and frankly, like the only possible part of the project at the time.
 What we wanted to do was have one long video playing across multiple screens.
-While connecting all of the Chromebook screens to one computer was an option, we had no clue how to interface with displays since we couldn't just plug in an HDMI cable and thus we decided against this idea.
+While connecting all of the Chromebook screens to one computer was an option, we had no clue how to interface with displays since we couldn't just plug in an HDMI cable, and thus we decided against this idea.

-Giving up on a existing software, Varun got to work on custom software to synchronize the video across multiple computers.
+Giving up on an existing software, Varun got to work on custom software to synchronize the video across multiple computers.
 He called it C-Sync after other synchronization technologies such as G-Sync, FreeSync, VSync, etc.

-This was only the start of the digital side of the project, and I again implore you read about the insanely difficult task Varun had to actually make it run on the Chromebooks here.
+This was only the start of the digital side of the project, and I again recommend you read about the insanely difficult task Varun had to actually make it run on the Chromebooks here.

 The Physical Part #